KEF: Uni-Q Technology

-Developed in 1988, the Uni-Q driver array combines the midrange and woofer to avoid the driver-to-driver interference created in conventional loudspeakers where mid and high frequencies radiate from different locations.
+Developed in 1988, the Uni-Q driver array combines the midrange and tweeter to avoid the driver-to-driver interference created in conventional loudspeakers where mid and high frequencies radiate from different locations.
 Uni-Q places the tweeter at the centre of the bass/midrange cone, dispersing the different frequencies from a single point source, a design intended to reduce interference and deliver a more accurate and realistic sound than is possible in conventional loudspeakers.

 Metamaterial Absorption Technology (MAT)

 Metamaterials are materials engineered to have properties that are typically not found in naturally occurring substances and that derive not from the properties of the base materials but from their arrangement as intricate structures.
 KEF was the first loudspeaker manufacturer to deploy such materials in Hi-Fi speakers.
 MAT is a maze-like structure where each of the intricate channels absorbs a specific frequency.
 Sitting behind the tweeter, it absorbs unwanted sound radiating from the rear of the driver, reducing distortion and preventing audio distraction.
 The technology was declared Innovation of the Year in the 2020 What Hi-Fi?
 Awards, with the products using it being named Product of the Year in two categories.